chaitrapirisingula/color-analysis-ml/README.md

-# color-analysis-ml
+# Color Analysis with Machine Learning
-Python program to simulate different types of colorblindness and determine accessibility of images.
+This is a python program that can simulate different types of colorblindness and determine accessibility of images or websites.